Can I Eat Expired Turkey Cooked Leftovers?

 How can I tell if Turkey Cooked Leftovers has gone bad?

 To tell if turkey cooked leftovers have gone bad, look for signs of mold or discoloration on the meat, a foul or off smell, and any slimy or sticky texture.
-If the turkey smells sour or has an ammonia-like odor, it is likely spoiled and should be discarded to prevent foodborne illness.
+If the turkey smells sour or has an ammonia-like odor, it is likely spoiled and should be discarded to reduce the risk of foodborne illness.

 What are the food safety risks?

 Leftover cooked turkey can be a breeding ground for foodborne pathogens such as Salmonella and Clostridium perfringens if not stored or reheated properly.
-To prevent illness, ensure that leftovers are promptly refrigerated within 2 hours of cooking, and when reheating, make sure the internal temperature reaches 165°F (74°C).
+To reduce the risk of foodborne illness, ensure that leftovers are promptly refrigerated within 2 hours of cooking, and when reheating, make sure the internal temperature reaches 165°F (74°C).
 High-risk scenarios include leaving cooked turkey at room temperature for an extended period or storing it in the fridge for too long.

 What are some pro storage tips?